 - a.
 A member may be required to furnish a medical report from a health care provider at any time before or during the time of the use of the Bank.
 The medical review will be at the member's expense.
 The ASB will review each case as required.
-The ASB reserves the right, if necessary, to limit the number of days granted. - b.
+If necessary, the ASB reserves the right to limit the number of days granted. - b.
 A person who has used days from the Bank will be required to repay these days at a rate of two (2) days per year until all days have been paid back.
 Repayment will begin with the school year immediately following the withdrawal of days from the Bank.
-If an administrator: - i. leaves the employment of the school district before the total number of days is paid back, then the remaining days owed will be deducted from the administrator's total accumulated sick leave at that time. - ii. dies before all days are paid back, there will be no repayment of days.
+If an administrator: - i. leaves the school district's employment before the total number of days is paid back.
+The remaining days will be deducted from the administrator's total accumulated sick leave at that time. - ii. dies before all days are paid back, there will be no repayment of days.